Transgressing the algebraic coarse character map: Main argument

 Naturality of boundary maps shows that the transgression map fits into the commutative diagram

 where the left hand side is the boundary map for the pair $(\overline{M}, \partial_h M)$ with $\overline{M}$ being the Higson compactification of $M$.

 The transgression maps satisfy the duality

-for chains $x \in \HX_p(M)$ and cochains $\xi \in \tilde{H}^{p-1}(\partial_hM)$, where the left hand side denotes the pairing in Alexander-Spanier (co)homology of $\partial_hM$ and the right hand side denotes the pairing in coarse (co)homology of $M$.
+for chains $x \in \HX_p(M)$ and cochains $\xi \in \tilde{H}^{p-1}(\partial_hM)$, where the left hand side denotes the pairing in Alexander--Spanier (co)homology of $\partial_hM$ and the right hand side denotes the pairing in coarse (co)homology of $M$.
 Using this, we may move the transgression on the left hand side of \eqref{PairingEquation} to obtain

 If now $N$ is a Higson dominated corona, there are transgression maps (which we denote by $T_N$) for $N$ that factor through \eqref{TransgressionMapsHigsonCorona} and analogously to the diagram \eqref{BoundaryComparisonMap}, we have a commutative diagram